-Covid policy: Students must wear masks during in-person classes.
+Covid policy: Masks are no longer required during in-person classes.
 If you have a cold or any sign of communicable illness, please stay home and participate through the online option or watch recordings of class later.

 Like to see this schedule as a calendar?
 Take a look at the calendar to see changes and holiday schedule.